input-output-hk/marlowe-cardano/doc/marlowe/tutorials/javascript-embedding.rst

       amount: amountOfDollars
    }

 Now we are ready to start writing our contract.
-First let’s define the deposits.
-We take the information from the party that must do the deposit, the slot number until which we’ll wait for the deposit to be made, and the continuation contract that will be enforced if the deposit is successful.
+First let's define the deposits.
+We take the information from the party that must do the deposit, the timeout until which we'll wait for the deposit to be made, and the continuation contract that will be enforced if the deposit is successful.

 .. code:: typescript

-   const makeDeposit = function(src : SwapParty, timeout : SomeNumber,
-                                continuation : Contract) : Contract
-   {
+    function makeDeposit(src: SwapParty, timeout: ETimeout,
+                         timeoutContinuation: Contract, continuation: Contract): Contract {
         return When([Case(Deposit(src.party, src.party, src.currency, src.amount),
                           continuation)],
                     timeout,
-                  Close);
+                    timeoutContinuation);
     }

 We only need a ``When`` construct with a single ``Case`` that represents a ``Deposit`` of the ``src`` party into their own account, this way if